bomonike/bomonike.github.io/acronyms.md

 * J2EE	=	Java Enterprise Edition
 *	JIT	=	Just-In-Time (access for Zero Trust)
 *	JEA	=	Just-Enough-Access (for Zero Trust)
+* JND = Just Noticeable Difference (The minimum amount of change or difference required for a change to be perceptible to the human eye)
 *	JOSE	=	Javascript Object Signing and Encryption (standard)
 *	JSON	=	JavaScript Notation	(data format)
 *	JWT	=	JSON Web Token	(Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims)